nadegegriesser/outfit-service/README.md

 # Outfit Service

-This service provides outfit recommendation depending on the current temperature at a given location.
+This service provides outfit recommendation depending on the current temperature at a given location (either by city id or by coordinates).

 ## Weather data